tomarrell/talks/go-debugging/notes.md

 This has brought a massive improvement in productivity, reliability and observability of our processes.
-As well as a steady platform to expand our logistics operations easily into new markets.
+As well as a steady platform to expand our logistics operations into new markets.

 Go in particular has made this easy to do with its simplicity.
 We've found that engineers new to Go have had a easy time picking it up and becoming productive.

 Another benefit I consider is its relative lack of abstractions.
 Logistics is one of those domains with a large number of edge cases.
-Go intentionally doesn't give you the abstract power that some other languages do.
-Heavy use of abstractions puts the burden on the developer to be very careful that any abstractions they do implement are in fact valid across many different markets.
+Go intentionally doesn't give you the power to build complicated abstractions that some other languages do.

-Spoiler alert, I believe that's probably impossible.
+I find that heavy use of abstractions shifts the burden onto the *developer* to be sure that they are valid across a variety of scenerios, or in our case, markets.
+Spoiler alert, I believe that's probably impossible, and that most abstractions will begin to leak given enough time.
+Go nudges developers towards the path of practicality and solving the problem clearly, rather than introducing too much indirection.

 ---